ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/network-aware-type-system.md

 ## Statically Typed and Structural

-Ballerina is a statically typed language, which means type compatibility between constructs are checked at compile-time.
-Statically typed languages are generally more robust to changes and refactorings, easier to debug, and aids in creating better language tooling.
+Ballerina is a statically-typed language, which means type compatibility between the constructs is checked at compile-time.
+Statically-typed languages are generally more robust to changes and refactorings, easier to debug, and aids in creating better language tooling.

- The type system of Ballerina language is primarily structural with added support for nominal typing.
-This means that the type compatibility is identified by considering the structure of the value, rather than just relying on the name of the type.
-This is different from languages like Java, C++, and C# that have nominal type systems where it is bound by the name of the actual type.
+ The type system of the Ballerina language is primarily structural with added support for nominal typing.
+This means that the type compatibility is identified by considering the structure of the value rather than just relying on the name of the type.
+This is different from languages like Java, C++, and C# that have nominal type systems in which it is bound by the name of the actual type.

 ### Shapes in Ballerina